COMSYS/anonboot/README.md

 *  Roman Matzutt, Jan Pennekamp, Erik Buchholz, Klaus Wehrle: Utilizing Public Blockchains for the Sybil-Resistant Bootstrapping of Distributed Anonymity Services.
 In 15th ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS’20), ACM, 2020.

+## Acknowledgements

+This work has been funded by the German Federal Ministry of Education and Research (BMBF) under funding reference numbers 16DHLQ013 and Z31 BMBF Digital Campus.
+The funding under reference number Z31 BMBF Digital Campus has been provided by the German Academic Exchange Service (DAAD).
+The responsibility for the content of this publication lies with the authors.
+The authors thank Jöran Wiechert for his support with the prototype.

 ## Dependencies

 * [`python-bitcoinrpc`](http://www.github.com/jgarzik/python-bitcoinrpc) (GNU Lesser General Public License v2.1)